-Companies should start practicing the GDPR rules before they officially take place.
+Companies should start practicing the rules before they officially take place.
+This GDPR checklist will help you along the way.
 You should examine the data collected so far and keep records of the following:

 - Records on the name, email, dates of the consent, location, what the data subject was told at the time, and how they consented